ReaSu/thgtoa/guide.md

 These can allow remote management and capable of enabling full control on a target system silently and stealthily.

-As mentioned previously, these are harder to detect by users but nevertheless some limited steps that can be taken to mitigate some those by protecting your device from tampering and use some measures (like re-flashing the bios for example).
+As mentioned previously, these are harder to detect by users but nevertheless some limited steps that can be taken to mitigate some of those by protecting your device from tampering and use some measures (like re-flashing the bios for example).
 Unfortunately, if such malware or backdoor is implemented by the manufacturer itself, it becomes extremely difficult to detect and disable those.

 ## Your files, documents, pictures, and videos: